 With over a thousand islands and a thousand miles of coastline, Croatia is one of the best places in the world to go sailing.
-You’ll spend a week island hopping, swimming and snorkeling in the blue Adriatic sea, and visit ancient Greek and Roman towns where you can enjoy a cycling, wine tasting or sea kayaking tour.
+You can spend a week island hopping, swimming, and snorkeling in the blue Adriatic sea, and visit ancient Greek and Roman towns where you can enjoy a cycling, wine tasting or sea kayaking tour.

 Dubrovnik is Croatia’s indisputable hotspot, but the rest of the country is rich with wonders waiting to be discovered.
 Here is a glimpse of Dubrovnik, as well as lesser known but still spectacular spots beyond its medieval walls.

 Croatia 2017, Croatia - Jul 10 - Jul 21, 2017

 Can't say enough great things about our trip to Croatia!
 Andro and his team really made it wonderful.
 The tours were fantastic and the transfers were seamless.
 Would absolutely recommend them for your trip!